Key Takeaways

 This includes text messages sent or received in connection with the conduct of public business.
 The state emphasizes transparency but also respects privacy when it comes to purely personal communications that do not involve state affairs.

 Connecticut’s law also includes provisions to prevent the disclosure of information that would legally invade personal privacy.
+Separately, Connecticut is one of the states with penalties of up to $20,000 for certain unsolicited commercial text message violations.

 Delaware

-Delaware’s Freedom of Information Act (FOIA) includes all electronic records such as text messages, if they are related to public business and are produced by, or for a public body.
+Delaware’s Freedom of Information Act (FOIA) includes all electronic records, such as text messages, if they are related to public business and are produced by, or for, a public body.

 Delaware’s FOIA protects personal information and communications unrelated to public duties, thereby securing privacy for personal texts of government officials.